akruszewski/gibl/manuscript/chapter2.md

 Due to this minimalism, building a blockchain (or anything, for that matter) in Lisp will imply that you can do the same in most other programming languages with ease.
 This programming language favors function composition, and further in the book we will see the interesting properties that composition offers and how easily we can maintain and extend our code.

-## 2.1.4.
-S-expressions

-TODO: Add some introductory paragraph
+Syntax has a special meaning in Lisps compared to other languages.
+With macros as part of the core language it's possible to extend this syntax[^ch2n1].
+S-expressions form the syntax of a Lisp.

 I> ### Definition 6
 I>
 I> The syntactic elements in Lisp are symbolic expressions or S-expressions.
-S-expressions have a value of either a symbol or a list.
+S-expressions' values are either a symbol or a list.

-S-expressions form the syntax of a Lisp.
-Thus, the word syntax has a special meaning in Lisps compared to other languages.
-With macros as part of the core language it's possible to extend this syntax[^ch2n1].

 The Racket programming language that we will use in this book is a multi-paradigm programming language, belonging to the Lisp family.